khenbest/Poplar/readme.md

 ### Feature Requests (AKA your tasks)

 Kanban is a simple enough application.
 Users have the request to be able to create and manage boards, lists, and tasks.
-Tasks should also have the ability to add notes or comments and should be assigned to individual users.
+Tasks should also have the ability to add notes or comments.
 This setup will take a while to get all ironed out but we have some time to work on it so don't fret.

 A board manages several lists.
 Once created lists can not be transfered between boards but they can be removed.
-If a list is removed go ahead and remove all of the tasks and comments on the list as well.
+If a list is removed go ahead and remove all of the tasks and comments on the list as well to avoid orphan data.

 A task should be able to move between any of the lists on whatever board it was created.
 Tasks can be removed individually.

 Comments always belong to a task and will transfer with the task when moved.
-This should not require any effort on your part.
+This should not require any extra efforts on your part.
 If a comment is created only the user who created the comment should be able to edit/remove it unless of course the task, list, or board is removed.

 It will probably be helpful to start on the backend of this application first.
-Utilize a tool like postman to create a user and start creating and editing your boards and lists which has been setup for you already.
+Utilize a tool like postman to create a user and start creating and editing your boards which has been setup for you already.
 Then move onto the other collections.

 The active user is always stored on the server side via sessions so you should be able to enforce some of the security concerns using something like `req.session.uid`